-Section 80CCG of the Income-tax Act is also called as Rajiv Gandhi Equity Savings Scheme, Prepared by 13/38
+Section 80CCG of the Income-tax Act is also called as Rajiv Gandhi Equity Savings Scheme, 2012 (RGESS).

-2012 (RGESS).
 Any resident individual with income less than Rs 12 lakhs who uses demat account for the first time to buy notified shares, mutual funds or ETFs can claim 50% deduction on the invested amount.
 RGESS was introduced to encourage small investors to participate in the equity markets.